 Even if you can only set aside $20 a month, do so and work to grow your savings balance to $1,000.
 Once you’ve achieved that goal, keep socking money away until you have enough to cover six to nine months’ worth of expenses.

-Then focus on retirement.
-If your employer offers a retirement plan with matching contributions, save enough in it to at least get the full match.
+Once your emergency fund is well on its way, focus on other priorities, like retirement.
+Consider an individual retirement account (IRA) or, if your employer offers a retirement plan with matching contributions, take advantage of that by saving enough to at least get the full match.
 As your income grows, you can work to increase your contribution until you put 10 to 15% of your income in the account.
 Not taking advantage of these employer plans is just leaving money on the table.